 Affiliate link

-6. A Short History of Love Hotels in Japan
+A Brief History of Love Hotels

 Japanese love hotels have a surprisingly long history that goes back to the Edo period (1603–1868).
 Back then, small teahouses called kashi-zashiki rented private rooms for romantic meetings.